robfairh/deploying-machine-learning-models/README.md

 *

-There is only one job in the CircleCI workflow: section_08_deploy_app_container_via_railway
+There is only one job in the CircleCI workflow: section_08_deploy_app_container_via_railway In this one, it deploys a docker container to railway.

 For this it requires to set the environment variables in CircleCI:
-PIP_EXTRA_INDEX_URL which is the same url as GEMFURY_PUSH_URL
+PIP_EXTRA_INDEX_URL which is the same url as GEMFURY_PUSH_URL Because it is pulling the package from GEMFURY

-In this one, it deploys a docker container to railway.
+So, for this step to work, we need to have published the package to GEMFURY beforehand.

 The test passes in CI.
 It gets there up to the point of building the docker container.